richardhand/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/sandbox/components/page/v2/page/README.md

 `<designpath>.css` | only if design is set for current page | CSS | Head `<clientlibs>` being set in component policy | only if `<clientlibs>` is set | JS | Body

-### Use Object
+## Use Object
 The Page component uses the following use objects:
 * `com.adobe.cq.wcm.core.components.sandbox.models.Page`
 * `com.adobe.cq.wcm.core.components.models.SocialMediaHelper`
 * `com.day.cq.wcm.foundation.TemplatedContainer`

-### Component policy configuration properties
+## Component policy configuration properties
 The following configuration properties are used:

-1. `./clientlibs` - allows to define a list of client libraries to be loaded by the pages associated to this configuraiton policy
+1. `./clientlibs` - allows to define a list of client libraries to be loaded by the pages associated to this configuration policy
+2. `./appResourcesClientlib` - allows to define the client library that is used to serve web resources like favicons

-### Edit dialog properties
+## Edit dialog properties
 The following properties are written to JCR for this Page component and are expected to be available as `Resource` properties:

 1. `./jcr:title` - defines the title for this page